 Journalling is the most spiritual experience I know of.

-A self examined life is anything but status quo.
+A self-examined life is anything but the status quo.

 Deep journaling shifts away from rules and dogma, forcing you to look inward and decide if you’re doing the right thing, to question your actions and motives.

 Going deep forces you to see you for who you really are.

 Not through the eyes of others, not as a reflection of what others expect of you, but of you looking inward towards what only you can see — your true self.